limansky/sbt-git-flow-version/README.md

 Requirements
 ------------

-Java 8 and sbt 1.x.
+Java 8 and sbt 1.x, or, if you brave enought sbt 2.0.0-RC2.
 This plugin depends on sbt-git.

   Note: if you are still using sbt 0.13.5+, you can use `sbt-git-flow-version` 0.3 or eariler.